NodeDash/Docs/docs/Flows/overview.md

 ## Flow Monitoring

-The Helium Device Manager provides comprehensive tools to monitor your flows:
+The NodeDash provides comprehensive tools to monitor your flows:

 - **Flow History**: View a detailed execution log table with the following information:
   - **Timestamp**: When the flow execution occurred